Handicap Lift Repair

 Common Problems with Wheelchair Van Lifts

-- Hydraulic fluid leaks or system failure
+- Hydraulic fluid leaks

-- Electrical or control malfunctions
+- Electrical control malfunctions

-- Unresponsive control switches or remotes
+- Unresponsive lift switches

 Why Handicap Lift Repair Is Important